 Interesting Note about the spelling of Fettuccine: This is spelled many different ways by many, even nice restaurants will spell this wrong in an effort to make it easy for English speaking people to pronounce it.
 The most common spelling variations of this classic Italian dish are: Fettuccine / Fettuccini / Fettucine.
 This might be helpful.
 Pulled it off of a forum discussion about this subject: "As you can see in the WR dictionary, it's fettuccine (Two t's and two c'c).
 That's actually the plural of fettuccina, which as a feminine noun becomes plural by changing the "a" to an "e.""
-There is also a pretty good food discussion about this subject as well on ChefTalk and Authenticity of food and why it matters, the case of the Italian cuisine.
+There is also a pretty good food discussion about this subject as well on ChefTalk.
 OK, well I hope that clears up the spelling of Fettuccine issue. :-) So the correct spelling of this special Italian dish is Fettuccine...
 Capish?
-Now onto the recipe!.
+This is without a doubt an Italian-American recipe.
+Now onto the recipe!

 Get a large pot of water boiling for the Fettuccine noodles.
 Make sure you have a lot of water for the pasta.
 For good pasta you want to have a lot of water for the noodles to swim in while cooking.
 You do this first because for the time it will take you to heat up a large pot of water to boiling and cook the noodles will be about the same amount of time it takes you to make the Alfredo Sauce.